-We cannot provide the excellent programs we do without you, our many highly-valued volunteers!
-And as a state-wide organization, we are looking for more volunteers statewide.
+We couldn’t provide the excellent programs we do without our volunteers!
+We always have opportunities for new volunteers and will work with your interests and skills to find the best fit.
 These are just some of the areas in which you can help:

 - Gift Shop

 - Historical Research

 - Educational Programs

 For more information, contact the Museum at 319-862-2101 or download the Volunteer Application 2013 and return it to the African American Museum at 55 12th Ave SE, Cedar Rapids, IA 52401.